 1. If yes, describe sector combinations:

-c.
-Was any training international?

 i.
-No
+No raining international?

-ii.
-Yes

 If yes, list some of the countries/regions:

-2. List any international organizations, NGOs,

-institutions or associations you worked
+2. List any international organizations, NGOs institutions or associations you worked with:

-with:

-3. Relate any experience where training was integrated into a policy change process, or used to catalyse a change in practice:
+• • e where training was integrated into a policy change process,

+22 assa sa camiyao u c

+c.
+Was any to i.
+No ii.
+Yes 1.